 Fantail goldfish need a large rectangular tank that focuses more on length than height.
 Fantail goldfish are not ideal for bowls, vases, bio-orbs, or nano set-ups.
 This is because they grow quite large and need as much space as possible to be healthy.
 Goldfish are also messy and need a large body of water to dilute the number of toxins and waste they produce.
 Baby fantails below 1.5 inches in length can be housed in 10 gallons, but they will quickly need to be upgraded.
 It is generally better to get a large aquarium from the start like a 20 gallon for one and additional gallons added the larger they grow or the more goldfish you add.

-Water temperature and pH: Fantails are temperate water fish and prefer temperatures between 61°F to 77°F. Unlike the single-tailed varieties, fantail goldfish do not tolerate cold temperatures well, and a heater should be added to a pond in harsh winter.
+As for water temperature and pH, fantails are temperate water fish and prefer temperatures between 61°F to 77°F. Unlike the single-tailed varieties, fantail goldfish do not tolerate cold temperatures well, and a heater should be added to a pond in harsh winter.
 The pH is flexible but should remain between 7.0 to 8.2.

 Sand, fine gravel, and granule substrate are ideal for use in a fancy goldfish tank.
 Large gravel can get stuck in the fantails mouth and they will choke if it is not released effectively.
 For this reason, finer substrates are recommended.